department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/using-web-components.md

 ## How to migrate to Web Components

 The Design System Team provides three ways to migrate specific React Components over to Web Components:
-* **Manual** - There is an ESLint rule that informs you that the React component is deprecated but there are too many changes to automate and a guide will need to be followed.
+* **Manual** - There is an ESLint rule that informs you that the React component is deprecated but there are too many changes to automate a replacement and a guide will need to be followed ([Storybook](https://design.va.gov/storybook/?path=/story/about-introduction--page) example, Confluence documentation, or other guidance within the ESLint popup).
 * **ESLint Rule** - There is an ESLint rule that informs you of the ability to convert from a React Component to a Web Component with a migration click.
 * [**Migration Script**](https://github.com/department-of-veterans-affairs/vets-website/blob/main/script/component-migration/README.md) - There is a script available to be used in the CLI when in the `vets-website` repo to convert the React Component to a Web Component.

+Auto-migrations may not be able to perfectly migrate every component.
+Before you merge your PR be sure to inspect the diff and test thoroughly.
+Migrations also do not update test files so you will need to update those manually.

 ### Web component migrations